madebycambiamentico/Colibri-CMS/README.md

 This is a really simple CMS based on a portable database: SQLite.
 It features a custom file manager, simple and clean administration UI, and, most of all, incredible speed.
+From version 0.2 it comes with a very basic multilanguage site support.

 It is in its early development, so some features are not yet implemented.
 One day they will be!